isulim/retino-cnn/README.md

 - 6 583 mild cases
 - 14 160 moderate cases
 - 2 288 severe cases
 - 2 217 proliferative cases

+In total about 72.5% of dataset are healthy retinas and 27.5% are not-healthy with varying severity.

 ### Download dataset
 To download the dataset, first create a personal Kaggle API token under